rystsov/fast-jepsen/README.md

 Instead of picking a node randomly nemesis asks MongoDB who's the current primary and isolates it to maximize the impact (see isolate.clj).

-### Version oracle
+### Currect value predictor

 Usually, Jepsen operates on a small set of possible values and to perform CAS it randomly select value to use it as previous value in a predicate.
 If the set has three elements, then there is 33% chance of guessing it right.

-The TSM algorithm requires each update to be unique to map every read with a write.
-The chance of guessing a right value picking from a countable set is zero.
-So a particular object (see oracle.clj) asks clients for last observed and written value and helps them to guess right write-id (version) to use in CAS.
+The TSM algorithm requires each update to be unique to map every read to a write event.
+The chance of guessing a right value picking randomly from a countable set is zero.
+So clients pass observed values to an oracle (see oracle.clj) and then use it to guess a current write-id (version).